Minutes of Meeting Example, Sample, Elements, Types & Advantages or Importance of Meeting Minutes.

 Minutes of Meeting

-Meeting Minute is a written record of the meeting’s activities conducted by the company, organization and a group of people.
+Meeting Minute is a written record of the meeting's activities conducted by the company, organization, and a group of people.
 It is also known as the meeting notes.
 Meeting minutes take note of whatever happened during a meeting.
 Additionally, It keeps a record of decisions taken from the discussion.
 Furthermore, the employee can revisit the important issue discussed in the conference.
-Finally, the purpose of minutes is to take note elaborately during meeting time regarding attendance, discussion, who is responsible for which task, how to solve the problems, vision, mission, and so more.
+Finally, the purpose of minutes is to take notes elaborately during meeting time regarding attendance, discussion, who is responsible for which task, how to solve the problems, vision, mission, and so more.
 Therefore, taking minutes of meetings with specific notes is an essential part of every formal meeting discussion.

 Minutes of Meeting Types